Jiefei-Wang/SharedObject/README.md

 x2
 #> [1] 0 2 3 4
 ```
-A change in the matrix `x2` cause a change in `x1`.
-This feature could be potentially useful to return the result from each R worker without additional memory allocation.
-A shared object can be pre-allocated to collect the final result from workers.
+If copy-on-write is off, a change in the matrix `x2` causes a change in `x1`.
+This feature could be potentially useful to collect the results from workers.
+For example, you can pre-allocate an empty shared object with `copyOnWrite = FALSE` and let the workers write their results back to the shared object.
+This will avoid the need of sending the data from workers to the main process.
 However, due to the limitation of R, it is possible to change the value of a shared object unexpectedly.
 For example

 ```r
 x <- share(1:4, copyOnWrite = FALSE)